Neighborhood Guides August 12, 2025

 Your Local Expert for Laurelwood

-As a licensed real estate professional focusing on Laurelwood and nearby San Mateo communities, I bring deep local knowledge and proven results to help you find the perfect home or get the most from your property’s value.
+As a licensed real estate professional specializing in Laurelwood and nearby San Mateo communities, I bring deep local knowledge and proven results to help you find the perfect home or maximize your property’s value.

 What sets my Laurelwood expertise apart:

-- Understanding of park access and trail closeness value factors
+• Understanding of park access and trail proximity value factors

-- Direct ties with local schools and community groups
+• Direct relationships with local schools and community groups

-I don’t just help you buy or sell a house—I help you find a community where you’ll do well for years to come.
+I don’t just help you buy or sell a house—I help you find a community where you’ll thrive for years to come.

-About the Author: Vincent Martell Smith is a licensed real estate professional focusing on San Mateo County areas, with special expertise in Laurelwood and nearby hillside communities.
-With deep local knowledge and proven results, Vincent gives expert guidance through every step of the home buying and selling process.
+About the Author: Vincent Martell Smith is a licensed real estate professional specializing in San Mateo County neighborhoods, with particular expertise in Laurelwood and outdoor-oriented communities.
+With deep local knowledge and proven results, Vincent provides expert guidance through every step of the home buying and selling process.

 CalRE# 02227615